Helmholtz-UFZ/saqc/README.md

 [extension language](docs/GenericFunctions.md) for quality and general purpose data processing.

-For a more specific round trip to some of SaQC's possibilities, please refer to our [GettingStarted](docs/GettingStarted.md).
+For a more specific round trip to some of SaQC's possibilities, we refer to our [GettingStarted](docs/GettingStarted.md).